 View the Candidate Handbook for more information about CSP requirements and information about earning the credential.

-The SPCB Board is dedicated to promoting the specialty pharmacist’s responsibility in maintaining the highest possible quality standards to ensure safe and efficient patient care; advancing ethical practice; and advocating for professional development to ensure that patients served receive safe, efficient care now and in the future.
+In 2016, SPCB merged with NASP.
+SPCB is an unincorporated division within NASP, and the NASP Board of Directors has permanently delegated to the SPCB sole and exclusive authority with respect to the SPCB’s policies and procedures and autonomy over all certification decisions.
+The SPCB Board is dedicated to promoting the specialty pharmacist’s responsibility in maintaining the highest possible quality standards to advance ethical practice and to advocate for professional development to ensure that patients served receive safe, efficient care now and in the future.

 View the SPCB Governance Charter here.

 Code of Conduct

 The SPCB supports appropriate, professional standards designed to serve the public.
 SPCB certificants and applicants for certification provide Specialty Pharmacy services in a manner that promotes integrity and reflects positively on the profession, consistent with accepted moral, ethical, and legal standards.